jeffrichley/petal/REFACTORING_TODOS.md

 ```

 **Deliverables**:
-- [ ] Remove `ChatStepBuilder` class completely
+- ❌ Remove `ChatStepBuilder` class completely
-- [ ] Update all examples to use new builder pattern
+- ❌ Update all examples to use new patterns
-- [ ] Update documentation
+- ❌ Update documentation
-- [ ] Update tests to reflect new architecture
+- ❌ Update tests to reflect new architecture
-- [ ] All tests passing
+- ❌ All tests passing

 **Success Criteria**:
-- [ ] ChatStepBuilder is completely removed
+- ❌ ChatStepBuilder is completely removed
-- [ ] All examples use new patterns
+- ❌ All examples use new patterns
-- [ ] Documentation is updated
+- ❌ Documentation is updated
-- [ ] No references to deprecated code
+- ❌ No references to deprecated code
-- [ ] All functionality preserved through new patterns
+- ❌ All functionality preserved through new patterns
-- [ ] Code is cleaner and more maintainable
+- ❌ Code is cleaner and more maintainable

 **Test Requirements**:
 ```python